GoogleCloudPlatform/flink-on-k8s-operator/docs/flink_job_cluster_guide.md

 This Helm Chart is an addition to the [existing](https://github.com/GoogleCloudPlatform/flink-on-k8s-operator/tree/master/config/samples) way of deploying Flink job clusters.

 ### Why use the Helm Chart?
-- Using this Chart enables you to easily configure many flink-job-clusters based on a single template
+- Using this Chart enables you to easily configure many Flink job clusters based on a single template
 - It enables you to use configuration manifests that belong to each other from a central place e.g. ```PodMonitor```
 - You can use helm operations such as ```helm --dry run``` to check for any errors before deployment
 - You can rollback to a previous functioning release with the ```--atomic``` flag